-- $1. \ \ \, \text{Only calculates surface water runoff from impervious areas that are conservatively assumed}.$ - 14.24 acres were taken out of Open Space as it appears the Equestrian Facility was included in their 187.99 acre total.
-This brings the total acreage to a similar comparison size. - $3. \quad 95.75 \ acres was derived by taking the original 187.99 \ total, minus \\ 58.57 \ (original open space), \\ 26.34 \ (ROW), \ and \\ 7.33 \ acres \ (townhome) \ description \\ 4.33 \ acres \ (townhome) \ description \\ 4.34 \ (townhome) \ description \\ 4.34 \ (townhome) \ description \\ 4.35 \ (townhome) \ desc$ - $4. \quad A \ density \ of \ of \ 9 \ lots \ per \ acre (similar to single family \ attached) \ was \ used \ for \ an \ assumed \ unit \ count \ for \ the \ 2010 \ townhome \ parcel.$ - SUDAS Table 2B-4.03 used for percent of impervious area based on acres per lot Example: 95.75 acres for 292 single family lots is 1/3 acre per lot, resulting in 30% impervious area per SUDAS Table 2B-4.03. - $6. \quad \text{The maximum density provided in the 2016 Master Plan is used for these calculations per City request.} \\$ - 7.
-A typical 60' ROW with 28' paving and dual 6' sidewalks was assumed for 67% impervious for ROW - 8.
-These calculations should not be construed as volumes of stormwater that will be released from the site.
+1. Only calculates surface water runoff from impervious areas that are conservatively assumed.

+2. 14.24 acres were taken out of Open Space as it appears the Equestrian Facility was included in their 187.99 acre total.
+This brings the total acreage to a similar comparison size.

+3. 95.75 acres was derived by taking the original 187.99 total, minus 58.57 (original open space), 26.34 (ROW), and 7.33 acres (townhome)

+4. A density of of 9 lots per acre (similar to single family attached) was used for an assumed unit count for the 2010 townhome parcel.

+5. SUDAS Table 2B-4.03 used for percent of impervious area based on acres per lot

+- Example: 95.75 acres for 292 single family lots is 1/3 acre per lot, resulting in 30% impervious area per SUDAS Table 2B-4.03. - The maximum density provided in the 2016 Master Plan is used for these calculations per City request.
+A typical 60' ROW with 28' paving and dual 6' sidewalks was assumed for 67% impervious for ROW

+7. A typical bulkow with 28 paving and dual bisidewarks was assumed for 67% impervious for KOW

+8. These calculations should not be construed as volumes of stormwater that will be released from the site.
 These calculations carry vast assumptions and are preliminary in nature.
 They do not consider any rainfall on a majority of the site (92.34 acres), nor do they consider stormwater treatment facilities that will be designed as part of future City processes.